NLLoc performs earthquake locations in 3D models using non-linear search techniques.

 geographic (latitude and longitude) coordinates.

-See the book chapter Probabilistic earthquake location in 3D and layered models: Introduction of a Metropolis-Gibbs method and comparison with linear locations (Lomax, et al., 2000) for further information on the NonLinLoc location algorithms.
+See the book chapters Probabilistic earthquake location in 3D and layered models: Introduction of a Metropolis-Gibbs method and comparison with linear locations (Lomax,et al., 2000) and Earthquake Location, Direct, Global-Search Methods, in Complexity In Encyclopedia of Complexity and System Science (Lomax, et al., 2009) for further information on the NonLinLoc location algorithms.

 The earthquake location algorithm implemented in the program NLLoc (Lomax, et al., 2000) follows the probabilistic formulation of inversion presented in Tarantola and Valette (1982) and Tarantola (1987).
 This formulation relies on the use of normalised and unnormalised probability density functions to express our knowledge about the values of parameters.
 Thus, given the normalised density function f(x) for value of a parameter x, the probability that x has a value between X and X+DX is